docker/docs/datacenter/ucp/2.2/guides/admin/backups-and-disaster-recovery.md

    either terminated or suspended.
 2. Obtain a backup of one of the remaining manager nodes if one is not already available.
-3. If UCP is still installed on the cluster, uninstall UCP using the `uninstall-ucp` command.
+3. If UCP is still installed on the swarm, uninstall UCP using the `uninstall-ucp` command.
 4. Perform a restore operation on the recovered swarm manager node.
 5. Log in to UCP and browse to the nodes page, or use the CLI `docker node ls` command.
-6. If any nodes are listed as `down`, you'll have to manually [remove these nodes](../configure/scale-your-cluster.md) from the cluster and then re-join them using a `docker swarm join` operation with the cluster's new join-token.
+6. If any nodes are listed as `down`, you'll have to manually [remove these nodes](../configure/scale-your-cluster.md) from the swarm and then re-join them using a `docker swarm join` operation with the swarm's new join-token.

 ## Where to go next